Introduction to House Hacking

 I'm not going to give it to you yet, but during the span of a mystery number of years, you would have made $686,000 roughly from your investments.

-Your tenants would have built about $200,000 of equity in your asset, as shown in the image below.
+As shown in the image below, your tenants would have built about $200,000 of equity in your asset.

 You would have saved about $50,000 in taxes, assuming that you're making about $50,000 – $60,000 a year, and you would have made about $70,000 as a result of inflation from bringing up those rents.